EGDPG/EGDPG.github.io/docs/preview-plugin/patch_notes.md

 <b>Modular Component Design</b><br/>
 • Blueprint-only implementation with a clean and extendable logic structure<br/>
-• Drop-in component that requires no structural changes to the character class beyond tag assignments
+• Drop-in component that requires no structural changes to the character class

 <br/><br/>